 - If these men have persecuted the head of the house (i.e., me) how much more will they persecute the members of his house (Matt 10:25).

 - Ha – you want to know who to be afraid of?
 It’s not these clowns who can only hurt your bodies.
-There is One far scarier than these guys – One who is able to destroy both body and soul (Mat 10:28).
+There is One far scarier than these guys – One who is able to destroy both body and soul (Matt 10:28).

 - You who have acknowledged me before men, I will acknowledge before my Father.
-But those clowns who think they’re hot stuff – those law-lovers who have taken away the key to knowledge, have denied me and chosen to remain outside the kingdom – I will deny them before my Father (Mat 10:32-33).
+But those clowns who think they’re hot stuff – those law-lovers who have taken away the key to knowledge, have denied me and chosen to remain outside the kingdom – I will deny them before my Father (Matt 10:32-33).

-Do you see how it’s important to read things in context?
-Jesus isn’t threatening his disciples (or anyone) with Hell.
+See how it’s important to read things in context?
+Jesus isn’t threatening his disciples with Hell.
 He is encouraging them.
 Again and again he says “Do not be afraid.”

 The fearless children of a fearful Father